 What is a CCJ?

-CCJ stands for County Court Judgement.
-A CCJ is a court order that is issued against you if you fail to make the agreed-upon payments towards the money that you owe.
-If attempts have been made to recover the debt, through letters, defaults, late payment notices and other reasonable avenues, you may be issued a CCJ.
+The term “CCJ” stands for County Court Judgement.
+A CCJ is a legal order issued when you fail to meet your payment obligations for a debt.
+It is a consequence of not fulfilling the agreed-upon repayment terms.
+When measures have been taken to retrieve the outstanding debt, through default notices, letters and correspondence, notices of late or missed payments and other reasonable avenues, you may be issued a CCJ.
 They can be registered against individuals as well as companies.

 Getting a mortgage with bad credit is possible, even if it is a bit trickier.
-If you are able to pay off the debt related to the CCJ within 30 days, it may never actually show up on your credit record, which is ideal.
+If you are able to pay off the CCJ debt in 30 days or less, it may never actually show up within a credit record, which is ideal.
 However, the payment defaults that led to the issued CCJ may still affect your credit history.

-If you are unable to pay the debt within 30 days, alternative options can be explored.
-If the CCJ is expensive and was recently issued, the pool of lenders willing to give you a mortgage may be rather small.
-We have access to every lender here at ams: so if we can’t help, it’s not possible.
+If you are unable to pay the debt in the required 30 days period, alternative options can be explored.
+If the CCJ is expensive and was recently issued, the selection of lenders prepared to grant you a mortgage may be rather small.
+We have access to every lender here at ams: so, if we can’t help, it’s not possible.

-Can I get a CCJ removed from my credit file?
+Can a CCJ be eliminated from my credit report?

 There are three ways that you can have a CCJ removed from your credit file, but there are no shortcuts.
 You either have to be able to prove that:

-- It was paid off within 30 days of being issued.
+- The payment was settled within 30 days of its issue.

-How do I rebuild my credit score after receiving a CCJ?
+What are the steps to restore my credit score after obtaining a CCJ?

-Firstly, you’ll need to ensure that you meet all payments on your CCJ, as well as those on any other credit that you have.
-If you find that you might miss a payment, contact the lender well before the due date to discuss your options.
+Firstly, you’ll need to ensure that you meet all CCJ payments needed, as well as those on any other credit that you have.
+If you think you might not be able to make a payment, it is important to contact the lender well before the due date to explore possible options.

-When rebuilding your credit score, you should also avoid any applications for new credit.
-If you absolutely must, make no more than one new credit application in a four-month period.
+When rebuilding your credit score, you should also avoid applying for further credit.
+If you absolutely must, make a maximum of one new credit application in a four-month period.

 Conclusion on getting a mortgage with a CCJ